sjursaevik/museumvocab-reconcile/README.md

 # museumvocab-reconcile

-Links a museum's controlled-vocabulary terms to concepts in an external authority — the [Getty Art & Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) or [Iconclass](https://iconclass.org/) — with a human reviewing every uncertain match, and emits the result as [Linked Art](https://linked.art/) JSON-LD.
+This command-line tool links a museum's controlled-vocabulary terms to concepts in an external authority — the [Getty Art & Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) or [Iconclass](https://iconclass.org/) — with a human reviewing every uncertain match, and emits the result as [Linked Art](https://linked.art/) JSON-LD.

-It was built at Nasjonalmuseet (Oslo) to reconcile MuseumPlus vocabularies (techniques, materials, object names, subjects) but is not specific to one
+It was built at the Norwegian National Museum of Art Architecture ad design to reconcile MuseumPlus vocabularies (techniques, materials, object names, subjects) but is not specific to one
 vocabulary: a **profile** (a YAML file) describes each source-vocabulary → authority mapping, so onboarding a new vocabulary means writing a profile, not